Cloud Endpoints uses the

 For more information on deleting Compute Engine instances, see the Compute Engine documentation.

-To delete a container cluster with the
+To delete a GKE cluster with the

 gcloud command-line tool:

-gcloud container clusters delete NAME --zone ZONE
+gcloud container clusters delete [NAME] --zone [ZONE]

-Replace NAME with the name of your cluster and ZONE with the compute zone that the cluster is in.
+[ZONE] with the compute zone that the cluster is in.

 For more information on deleting a GKE cluster, see the GKE documentation.